inform-us/requirements_specifications/informus/rules/Blood Oxygen Saturation (SpO2).md

 ---
 # SPC CHARTS

+## NOTE
+Calendar week defined as: Monday 00:00 - Sunday 23:59:59
+Data required: (i) number of patients (ie. CSN); (ii) 1-hour epoch labels (above/in range/below)

-## SpO2 -Daily percentage above, below, within SpO2 target
+## SpO2 - Weekly percentage above, below, within SpO2 target
-Operational definition = What proportion of patients receiving oxygen therapy who have SPO2 targets set are above, below and in range of their target on a weekly basis?
+Operational definition = What proportion of patients receiving oxygen therapy (who have SPO2 targets set) are above, below and in range of their target on a weekly basis?

-### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY
-1. Group patient (MRN/CSN) hourly data into a calendar day

-### GENERATE LABEL FOR 1 HOUR EPOCH & DISCARD ‘IN’-ELIGIBLE HOURS
+### 1 HOUR EPOCHS & DISCARD ‘IN’-ELIGIBLE HOURS
-1. If more than one SpO2 reading in a one hour epoch, take last reading and discard others
+1. 1-hour epochs from labelling rules above
-2. Discard the following hour epoch labels:
+2. Discard the following epoch labels:
-     - ‘n/a’ (not on oxygen therapy)
+     - ‘n/a’ (not on oxygen therapy and therefore not eligible to be in this metric calcaulation)
      - ‘fall through’
-     - ‘not set’
+     - ‘not set’ (no target set)

-### GENERATE DESIGNATION FOR PATIENT CALENDAR DAY - We need to change these to be patient level calendar day first.
+### Percentage calculation
+1. Fetch data from the previous calendar week
+2. Number of patients: find the individial patient episodes (CSN; ie. the number of individial patients who were on each respective unit during that week)
+3. Find the corresponding 1-hour epch labels for each individial patient (only labels are: above/in range/below) within that calendar week

+4. ABOVE
+- **Numerator** = count of the number of 1-hour epochs labelled as 'above' (for each patient - CSN)
-3. Perform a count of the number of eligible hours in that calendar day (eligible hours should only be labelled as: ‘above’, ‘in range’ or ‘below’ target).
-This is the denominator.
+- **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
-4. Take most frequent hour count as the calendar day designation IF highest count is ‘above’ or ‘below’
-5. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings then calendar day designation = ‘in range’
-6. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below’ then calendar day designation = ‘above’
-7. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
-8. IF the most frequent hour count is equal between ‘above’ and ‘below’ then calendar day designation = ‘above’

-### GENERATE DATA POINT FOR SPC CHART

-9. ABOVE CHART: generate percentage calendar day designation ‘above’ SpO2 target (i.e.add up all 'above' in that week and divide by 'above'+ 'In range'+ 'below' in that week).
-Present as percentage
-10. BELOW CHART: generate percentage calendar day designation ‘below’ SpO2 target (i.e.add up all 'below' in that week and divide by 'above'+ 'In range'+ 'below' in that week).
-Present as percentage
-11. IN RANGE CHART: generate percentage calendar day designation ‘in range’ SpO2 target(i.e.add up all 'in range' in that week and divide by 'above'+ 'In range'+ 'below' int that week).
-Present as percentage
-12. Aggregate the daily percentages into a -weekly mean percentage_ for each unit

-**COMMENT SPC - denominator for process limits**

-**NOTE** This metric used be to a daily SPC calcualtion, hence the above day labeling and the conversion to weekely data.
-The data must stay on a patient basis, but there is no need for the additional step to calculate a day label.

-We can generate the SPC data point using the 1-hour epoch label (for each respective unit).

-ABOVE

-1. get all 1-hour epochs for an individual patient (CSN) within the designated calendar week
+- Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
-2. Numerator = all 'above' labels for that patient (CSN) in that week
-3. Denominator = all 'above' + 'in range' + 'below' for that patient (CSN) in that week
+- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'above' target - **this is the SPC data point**
+- Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

+5. IN RANGE
+- **Numerator** = count of the number of 1-hour epochs labelled as 'in range' (for each patient - CSN)
+- **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
-4. Per patient (CSN) calculation: weekly percentage = numerator / denominator
+- Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
-5. Per unit calculation: aggregated mean percentage = sum of per patient (CSN) calculation percentage / sum of number of patients (CSN) in that calendar week - this is the SPC data point
+- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'in range' of target - **this is the SPC data point**
+- Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

+6. BELOW
-6. **SPC - denominator for process limits = sum of number of patients (CSN) in that calendar week (and not the number of 1-hour epochs)**
+- **Numerator** = count of the number of 1-hour epochs labelled as 'below' (for each patient - CSN)
+- **Denominator** = count of the number of 1-hour epochs labelled as 'above', ‘in range’ and ‘below’ (for each patient - CSN)
+- Calculate the individual patient (CSN) percentage for the calendar week = numerator / denominator
+- Aggregate all the weekly patient percentages and divide by the number of patients (point 2 above) to generate an **aggregated weekly percentage mean** of 'the proportion of patients receiving oxygen therapy who are 'below' target - **this is the SPC data point**
+- Plot an SPC chart for: y-axis = weekly percentage; x-axis = time

+7. Repeat for each respective unit T03/GWB/T06/WMS

-7. SPC title would neeed to be adjusted to 'Weekly percentage DURATION of patients within / above / below SpO2 Saturations Target (patients on oxygen therapy)
+8. SPC title would need to be adjusted to 'Weekly percentage DURATION of patients within / above / below SpO2 Saturations Target (patients on oxygen therapy)
-8. Hoverover box denominator should be 'number of 1-hour epochs above' = the sum of all 'above' labels in calendar week & total number of 'eligible patients" = sum of number of patients (CSN) in that calendar week (currently correct = No)

-IN-RANGE - repeat

-BELOW - repeat
+### n-number for process limits

+n-number for process limits = number of individial patients (CSN) who were on each respective unit during that week (point 2 above)

+**Tooltip display = process limit n-number and labelled as 'eligible patients'

+> [!NOTE]
+> Check tooltip is correct.